-- 1. In the REC mode, press [SET]. - 2.
-Use [▲] and [▼] to select the (Metering) Control Panel option, and then press [SET]. - 3.
-Use [▲] and [▼] to select the setting you want and then press [SET].
+- 1. In the REC mode, press [SET].

+- 2. Use [▲] and [▼] to select the

+(Metering) Control Panel option.

+- 3. Use [◀] and [▶] to select the setting you want and then press [SET].

-Setting REC Screen Icon Display Description ⊠ Multi None Multi-pattern metering divides the image into sections and measures the light in each section for a balanced exposure reading.
-This type of metering provides error-free exposure settings for a wide range of shooting conditions.
-CenterWeighted 0 Center weighted metering concentrates on the center of the focus area to measure light.
-This type of metering is best when you want some level of control over contrast. ■ Spot • Spot metering takes readings at a very small area.
+Setting REC Screen Icon Display Description Multi None Multi-pattern metering divides the image into sections and measures the light in each section for a balanced exposure reading.
+This type of metering provides error-free exposure settings for a wide range of shooting conditions. © Center Weighted ■ Spot • Spot metering takes readings at a very small area.
 Use this metering method when you want exposure to be set according to the brightness of a particular subject, without being affected by surrounding conditions.